Day 39 - Final Day on the Camino : O Pedrouzo to Santiago de Compostela

 Our apologies for posting a day late.
 The excitement of getting into Santiago, meeting old friends, and enjoying our evening celebrations together made sitting, typing, and posting somewhat less of an immediate priority.

 After just over an hour of hiking along a forested pathway we arrived in the village of Lavacolla, where the three of us enjoyed a brief breakfast in a trailside bar, called the Cafe a Concha, which consisted of bagged chocolate croissants and weak coffee.
 While hardly the best fare we've had on the Camino, the warmth and energy it gave us was quite welcome.
 The village of Lavacolla has a historical resonance along the Camino de Santiago.
 The name itself literally translates into "Ball Wash", and purportedly was the location in which pilgrims traditionally washed themselves after a final evening of enjoyment with prostitutes before heading to the cathedral in Santiago to be "cleansed" of their sins.
-Sadly, in the dark we could not locate the historical ponds or baths, and so we continued our trek past a beautiful Celtic cross, up a large stair case, past the local church, the Iglesia de Lavacolla, and back onto the Camino Santiago.
+Sadly, in the dark, we could not locate the historical ponds or baths, so we continued our trek past a beautiful Celtic cross, up a large staircase, past the local church, the Iglesia de Lavacolla, and back onto the Camino Santiago.

 As the darkness lifted the trail ceased moving through forests and along dirt pathways, and instead travelled between buildings, along the roadway, past the Santiago airport, and into the suburbs of the city itself.
 If it wasn't for our excitement, much like Pampalona, Burgos and Leon, I would say that a great deal of this section was uninspiring.
 Indeed, on any other day this type of trail would have been met with critique, but today, as we enter Santiago, it symbolizes our arrival after more than a month of hiking!

-With less and less time before the Pilgrim's Mass, we headed downhill into the city of Santiago, and found ourselves now almost speed walking through the city streets in a steady stream of other pilgrims.
+With less and less time before the Pilgrim's Mass, we headed downhill into the city of Santiago and found ourselves now almost speed-walking through the city streets in a steady stream of other pilgrims.

 Along city sidewalks, through parks, and across roads we hiked, and along with lines of other pilgrims we trekked with one similar goal in mind - following the bronze shells inlaid into the sidewalk towards the Cathedral.
 We rushed past the sign for the city of Santiago and past countless crosses, churches, monuments, and other adornments in our haste.

-Along the route through the city we found quotes engraved in the ground, among which one stood out the most: "Europe was made on the pilgrim road to Compostelle".
+Along the route through the city, we found quotes engraved in the ground, among which one stood out the most: "Europe was made on the pilgrim road to Compostelle".
 Having "just" traversed the width of Spain never had such a sentiment seemed so true!
-We soon found the cathedral, hiked past the beautiful gardens in the Plaza de la Imaculada, through the arch of Pazo do Palacio, down the stair case, past the Parador Hotel, and arrived at the front of the iconic Santiago de Compostella Cathedral.
+We soon found the cathedral, hiked past the beautiful gardens in the Plaza de la Imaculada, through the arch of Pazo do Palacio, down the staircase, past the Parador Hotel, and arrived at the front of the iconic Santiago de Compostella Cathedral.
 A massive structure, imposing in the large plaza - the Praza do Obradoiro!
 This was a site it was difficult to imagine ever seeing, and ultimately we would only see half of it, as the historical structure was covered in blue scaffolding.
 Neither the excitement nor the disappointment can be expressed.
-The cathedral itself was a welcome sight, it was our goal, it was the "prize" we had been working toward for weeks and across hundreds of kilometers.
+The cathedral itself was a welcome sight, it was our goal, it was the "prize" we had been working toward for weeks and across hundreds of kilometres.

-After several moments of excitement and reflection we were struck by the odd thought, where do we go now?
+After several moments of excitement and reflection, we were struck by the odd thought, where do we go now?
 I am done, is this the end?
-Fortunately that question was easily (if only temporarily) answered for us, given that the pilgrim mass was due to start within 1/2 an hour of our arrival.
-We did not have much time to enjoy the achievement and instead we found our way into the Cathedral to find two seats.
+Fortunately, that question was easily (if only temporarily) answered for us, given that the pilgrim mass was due to start within 1/2 an hour of our arrival.
+We did not have much time to enjoy the achievement and instead, we found our way into the Cathedral to find two seats.
 Once settled we soon began to see, meet with, and hug those whom we had not seen in over a month, those we had trekked with and knew by sight but had never met with, and many whom we had hiked with continually day after day for weeks!
-In the end, almost all of our Canadian, America, German, French, and Australian companions arrived for the same pilgrim mass.
+In the end, almost all of our Canadian, American, German, French, and Australian companions arrived for the same pilgrim mass.
 Those who we could not find we were soon told were only a day behind and we would see tomorrow.
 What a perfect reunion!

 After visiting the cathedral we lined up to walk through the Holy Doors, or the Puerta Santa.
-The Holy Doors on the Cathedral in Santiago are open only during Holy Years, and 2016 was declared the Holy Year of Mercy by Pope Francis.
+The Holy Doors of the Cathedral in Santiago are open only during Holy Years, and 2016 was declared the Holy Year of Mercy by Pope Francis.
 As we entered we were able to admire the artistry on the face of the door showing the life of St. James.

 Soon afterwards we returned to our hotel room, washed up again from a day spent in the warm sun, and set back out to stroll around the old quarter of Santiago.
 Some of the confectionery shops, and papery stores were beautiful to look into.
 Certainly one of the most interesting parts of being in France and Spain must be the gorgeous window displays, which shops still assemble each day.
 Around 7 pm we met everyone back at the cathedral and trekked off for a communal celebration dinner together at the wonderful Casa Camilo.
 Here we pushed 5 tables together and sat on the patio in the warmth of the evening.
 In so many ways our Camino was now completed.
-It was a night of extreme excitement at having achieved our goals and being together, but extreme sadness with the realities of being done, and the realization that many of our companions had already headed home.
-In other words the evening was full of a range of emotions, thoughts, and conversations which are hard to describe or put into words.
+It was a night of excitement at having achieved our goals and being together, but extreme sadness with the realities of being done, and the realization that many of our companions had already headed home.
+In other words, the evening was full of a range of emotions, thoughts, and conversations which are hard to describe or put into words.

 With our meal completed we all wandered back to the plaza in front of the Cathedral and lay on the ground watching the stars - on a beautiful clear night.
-Nearby we heard a group of musicians playing and so walked over and listened to the group of singers called Tuna de Derecho and danced.
+Nearby we heard a group of musicians playing and so we walked over and listened to the group of singers called Tuna de Derecho and danced.
 We also purchased their CD which I am listening to as I type this.

 Nearing midnight we all said our good nights and made plans to again meet the next day for dinner in order to include one Canadian couple with whom we had travelled but who were now a day behind - and also because we wanted to hold onto the moment for as long as possible.
-Afterwards we returned to our hotel room and, unable to sleep, I decided it was best to write my journal and update the blog while everything was still so fresh in my mind.
+Afterwards, we returned to our hotel room and, unable to sleep, I decided it was best to write my journal and update the blog while everything was still so fresh in my mind.
 What a wonderful day and what a beautiful conclusion to our Camino in Spain!

 Practical information: